vincezh2000/PunkFusion/README.md

 ### Project Overview

+PunkFusion is based on a custom-built **Diffusion model**, specifically designed to generate CryptoPunk-style assets.
+Our primary contributions are twofold:

+1. **Data Collection**: We developed a comprehensive method for collecting and curating high-quality data related to the CryptoPunks collection.
+This includes automated crawlers and data processing scripts, which we have made publicly available.
+Additionally, we offer a ready-to-use dataset to facilitate further research and experimentation.

+2. **Model Development**: From scratch, we built a Diffusion model tailored to CryptoPunk-style image generation.
+This model has been trained using our curated dataset and is designed to reproduce the distinctive characteristics of CryptoPunks while allowing for creative variations.
+We have also released the model’s weights as open-source, enabling others to build on our work and further explore generative NFT art.

+By combining these two elements—advanced data collection techniques and a specialized Diffusion model—PunkFusion is pushing the limits of what can be achieved in generative NFT art, opening new possibilities for innovation in the blockchain and AI space.

+### Project Overview

 I am actively applying various techniques to enhance the performance of PunkFusion.
 Below are some new creations from our model:

 <img width="521" alt="image" src="https://github.com/user-attachments/assets/9e280f49-4fb8-4a7f-83d5-dcc19ccbb900">